Rach1997/dental-stories-blog/content/blog/mouth-ulcers.md

 * Deficiency of vitamin B12 or iron deficiency.
 * Viral infections such as herpes simplex virus causing cold sores. ( These are contagious, mostly accompanied with severe pain, blisters, fever,tiredness).
-* Constant irritation due to braces or I'll fitting dentures.
+* Constant irritation due to braces or  fitting dentures.
 * Underlying gastrointestinal disease like crohn disease.
 * Long term stress.